stfc/PSyclone/tutorial/practicals/LFRic/distributed_memory/3_overlapping_comms/README.md

 the PSyIR node you want to move and its second argument is where you want to place the node.

-Note, clearly the above transformation should be applied after the asynchronous halo exchange transformation.
+Note, clearly the above transformation needs to be applied after the asynchronous halo exchange transformation.

-Run your transformation script and see if you have managed to move the halo exchange start node.
+Run your modified transformation script and see if you have managed to move the halo exchange start node.
+If so, well done!

-If you have time you might like to repeat this transformation to move more of the halo exchange starts to as early as possible in the schedule.
+If you have time you might like to repeat this transformation in your script to move more of the halo exchange starts as early as possible in the schedule.

+## Generic approach ##

-Of course the approach taken is not generic so will only work for this example code and codes with a very similar structure.
+Of course the approach we have taken so far is not generic so will only work for this example code and codes with a very similar structure.

 It is obviously possible to make the script generic.
 Try to do this if you have the time and expertise.
 If not, you might like to take a look at the `overlap_generic.py` script in the `solutions` directory to see one way to do this.

-If you are planning to do this yourself, the suggested approach is to find each haloexchangestart node, and for each of these nodes try to bubble the node back in the tree by repeatedly applying the MoveTrans transformation until it can't be moved any further.
-Hint, the MoveTrans transformation will raise a TransformationError exception if it is invalid to move the node to the selected location.
+If you are planning to write your own generic script, the suggested approach is to find each halo exchange start node, and for each of these nodes try to bubble the node back in the tree by repeatedly applying the `MoveTrans` transformation until it can't be moved any further.
+As mentioned earlier, the `MoveTrans` transformation will raise a `TransformationError` exception if it is invalid to move the node to the selected location and this can be used as the termination condition.

 ## 6. Generated code